Katraines/testa/README.md

 # Testa

 ## What this is
-This is the backend for our new project Idealisk, it takes an image and outputs the data it was able to gather from the image
+This is the backend for our new project Idealisk.
+It takes an image as an input and outputs the facial data it was able to extract from the image.

 ## How to start
-You need pipenv to get started, it also uses opencv so we recomend Python 3.7
+You need pipenv to get started, it also uses OpenCV.
+At the time of writing, we recommend using Python 3.7 and OpenCV 4.4.0; other versions may cause compatibility issues.

-To get started run
+To get started, run the below on the terminal of your choice:
 ```
 git clone https://github.com/Katraines/testa
 py -m pip install pipenv